-In the summer of 2017, Carleton students broke new ground and discover what it meant to breath the air, touch the water and feel the spirit of Canada's North.
+In the summer of 2017, Carleton students broke new ground and discovered what it meant to breathe the air, touch the water and feel the spirit of Canada's North.
 Now this journey continues.

 Robert Service waxed poetic about the pull of Northern Life and his Spell of the Yukon tells us something about the allure, the wildness and the challenges of living in Canada’s extreme northwest.
 For many of us, another poet, Robert Frost, nailed it when he talked about that formative moment when pondering which road to take.
 The Yukon is, by all means, the road less travelled.
 By some estimates, fewer than 14 per cent of Canadians have ever set foot in one of the country’s Northern territories.

 There is such power in these narratives and, like all strong forces, there is potential to produce good – by encouraging an appreciation of the land and the people who inhabit it -- and to also inflict harm -- by limiting narratives and, by extension, our understanding, accountability and actions.

 The Yukon is easy to romanticize.
 Its mountains and vistas inspire awe.
 The sights, sounds and scents can dwarf the stresses that frequently accompany urban life.
 The “colourful five percent,” an expression coined by Yukon artist Jim Robb, provides a sense of the eccentricities often admired and usually tolerated by Yukoners who have, at the very least, a grudging respect for a wider range of personal lifestyle decisions.

 The Yukon is epic.
 It produces platitudes that retain some truth and authenticity.
 Those stereotypes can also blur our vision, like condensation on a set of eye glasses.